 2. Take a deeper look when things go wrong

-When things go wrong, you almost always have an opportunity to learn something that will allow risk to be reduced in future practice – but often we fail to ask ‘why’ enough times to get at the underlying factors.
+When things go wrong you almost always have an opportunity to learn something that will allow systems and process risk to be reduced in future practice – but often we fail to ask ‘why’ enough times to get at the underlying factors.
 Just deciding that you will act differently “next time” may not be enough.
-Perhaps you need to take time to improve a working relationship, or perhaps you need to champion change in a system or protocol.
+Perhaps you need to take time to improve a working relationship, understand another perspective, or perhaps you need to champion change in a problematic system or protocol.
 If you avoided or delayed doing something, analyse why and take action to fix it rather than expecting to do better next time.
 If an incident involves a colleague, consider how you can support them to do the same.

 3. Ask for help

-Asking for help can feel risky and many doctors find it difficult to demonstrate perceived vulnerability.
+Asking for help can feel risky and many members of the team, often particularly doctors, find it difficult to demonstrate perceived vulnerability.
 However, taking the first steps can encourage others to do the same.
 Teams that are confident enough to engage in more help-seeking behaviours are likely to provide safer care.
 Communication style is important when there is a direct risk to patient safety, and providing relevant and succinct information will ensure you get the help required.
-Use introductory phrases such as: “I need you to come in on this….” or “I need your advice…” or “You need to know, I have a deteriorating patient…”.
-Taking time to understand exactly what the issue is (e.g. your capacity or knowledge of patient-specific factors) before seeking help can ensure that your request is not “woolly” – causing additional delay in patient care.
+Try using introductory phrases such as: “I need you to come in on this….” or “I need your advice…” Taking time to understand exactly what the issue is (e.g. your capacity or knowledge of patient-specific factors) before seeking help can ensure that your request is not “woolly” – causing additional delay in patient care.

 4. Ask for feedback

 Asking for feedback (hard as that may be sometimes) is a key component of building a supportive team culture.
 Listening and providing positive responses and then demonstrating how feedback has impacted your practice will send strong signals about your approachability and in turn reinforce that you can be challenged if necessary to support safety.